 As the courses are being laid, builders must continually check to be sure the blocks are level so as not to end up with a wall that appears crooked or angular.
 When applying the final course, we sweep away any debris or dirt on the previous layer and apply a construction adhesive when laying the final course to ensure that your last course is secure.
 Finally, we cut off and cover up any excess landscape fabric.

-To learn more about our services here at B&D Rockeries, feel free to give us a call, or fill out our contact form.
+To learn more about our services here at New Life Rockeries, feel free to give us a call, or fill out our contact form.